 Composers, conductors, and performers such as Ennio Morricone, Lalo Schifrin, James Morrison, Branford & Wynton Marsalis, Pino Donnagio, Giuliano Taviani, José Carreras, Danny Elfman, Vince Mendoza, Giuseppe Tornatore, Carl Davis, Steven Mercurio, Marcello Rota, Christian Lindberg, Chick Corea, Vladimir Cosma repeatedly come back to Prague to either record with the orchestra or perform in the beautiful Smetana Hall at Prague’s Municipal House, the home concert stage of the orchestra.
 Highlights from recent concert seasons include a European tour with the legendary Ennio Morricone, and a Prague concert with Anna Netrebko.

-In the studio the orchestra worked on recording of the new album of Plácido Domingo, and also recorded with Ennio Morricone his score of a new western film The Hateful Eight by director Quentin Tarantino.
+Meanwhile in the studio the orchestra worked on recording Plácido Domingo and Vittorio Grigolo's new Christmas album, also collaborating with Ennio Morricone on his score for the new western film “The Hateful Eight” directed by Quentin Tarantino.

-As a result of collaboration with Columbia Artists Management Inc., the orchestra toured the USA in February and March 2016.
+Following on from the collaboration with Columbia Artists Management Inc., the orchestra toured the USA in February and March 2016.

 In 2017, the orchestra toured extensively with Ennio Morricone and James Newton Howard.